Eduardo Montes-Bradley: Photography

 Montes-Bradley was recognized by the National Council on Public History with the "Outstanding Public History Project Award" as part of the exhibit "The Mere Distinction of Colour" produced by James Madison's Montpelier.
-His photo-work appeared in The Atlantic, The Washington Post, La Nacion,The Independent, Deutsche Welle, Diario Clarin other newspapers and magazines as well as "Escenas de la memoria.
+His photo-work appeared in The AtlanticThe Washington Post, La Nación, The Independent, Diario Clarín, other newspapers and magazines, as well as "Escenas de la memoria.
 La Casa Argentina en la voz de sus antiguos residentes", and "Aventura Turnberry Jewish Center 20th Anniversary".
 His work is partially preserved at the Claude Moore Health Sciences Library, the University of Virginia.